allenai/python-package-template/CONTRIBUTING.md

         pytest -v tests/a/b_test.py

-    Our CI will automatically check that test coverage stays above a certain threshold (around 90%).
-To check the coverage locally in this example, you could run
+    To check the code coverage locally in this example, you could run

         pytest -v --cov my_package.a.b tests/a/b_test.py